-NOTE3: Some applications require operation of the DRAM in the Extended Temperature Range between 85 °C and 105 °C
+NOTE3: Some applications require operation of the DRAM in the Extended Temperature Range between 85 °C and 105 °C case temperature.
+Full specifications are guaranteed in this range, but the following additional apply.

-- a) Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.
-It is also possible to specify a component with 1x refresh (tREFI to 7.8us) in the Extended Temperature Range. - b) If Self-Refresh operation is required in the Extended Temperature Range, then it is mandatory to either use the Manual Self-Refresh mode with Extended Temperature Range capability (MR2 A6=0 and MR2 A7=1) or enable the optional Auto Self-Refresh mode (MR2 A6=1 and MR2 A7=0). - NOTE4: During Automotive Temperature Operation Range, the DRAM case temperature must be maintained between
+a) Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.
+It is also possible to specify a component with 1x refresh (tREFI to 7.8us) in the Extended Temperature Range.

+b) If Self-Refresh operation is required in the Extended Temperature Range, then it is mandatory to either use the Manual Self-Refresh mode with Extended Temperature Range capability (MR2 A6=0 and MR2 A7=1) or enable the optional Auto Self-Refresh mode (MR2 A6=1 and MR2 A7=0).

--40°C~105°C under all operating Conditions.
+NOTE4: During Automotive Temperature Operation Range, the DRAM case temperature must be maintained between -40°C~105°C under all operating Conditions.